GannIntegral/gannintegral.github.io/privacy-policy.md

 If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us or by placing a prominent notice on our site.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at 'zethgroup at gmail dot com'.
+If you have any questions about this Privacy Policy, please contact us at `zethgroup at gmail dot com`.